Sometimes Retro is Awesome, Sometimes it Needs an Intervention

 For rear vented units, if the vent center on the new unit is the same (within 1/2″) as the old unit, then a lot of installation headaches can be avoided.
 Generally the same vent exit point can be used as long as new venting and termination is used.
 Pay close attention to building codes that might have changed since the time the last fireplace was installed, as other adjustments might need to be made to the framing structure.

 If the replacement unit is dedicated 5/10 venting then you might have a difficult task using the same vent route as a unit that used 5/8 or 4/7.

 Framing & Finishing

 The fireplace finishing material is generally not salvageable from the previous install.
-This can be a positive as new developments have permitted many new finishing options, such as wood facing for the DelRay Square and no more requirements for a noncombustible hearth.
+This can be a positive as new developments have permitted many new finishing options, such as wood facing for the DelRay Square, and the elimination of requirements for a noncombustible hearth.

 Home Owners Associations

-Also known as Strata Associations in Canada, HOAs can be a headache for condo owners and installers alike and complicate many larger scale retrofit projects.
-Items to consider during the quoting process should include:
+Also known as Strata Associations in Canada, HOAs can be a headache for condo owners and installers alike.
+HOAs can complicate many larger scale retrofit projects.
+Items to consider during the fireplace selection and quoting process should include:

 What’s Behind That Wall?

-A project can go off the rails completely if a project is approved, with units on site, and then when the wall is opened up you discover plumbing, or even structural members in the way of your planned install.
-Best practice is to not provide a quote or suggest a unit for retrofit until you know exactly what is behind the finishing.
+A project can go off the rails completely if a project is approved with units on-site, and then when the wall is opened up you discover plumbing, or even structural members in the way of your planned install.
+Best practice is to not finalize a model choice for retrofit or provide a final quote until you know exactly what is inside the wall.

 Some HOAs may have requirements for how the fireplace termination looks on the outside of the building.
-Many times they will insist that the existing termination must be used in order to continue the look of the building, or have specific requirements on the termination paint color.
+Often they will insist that the existing termination must be used in order to continue the look of the building, or have specific requirements on the termination paint color.